Coolbellup

 Population growth drivers in Coolbellup are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Coolbellup's population is 9,427 as of Aug 2025.
-This shows an increase of 924 people (10.9%) since the 2021 Census which reported a population of 8,503.
-The change is inferred from ABS estimated resident population of 9,409 in June 2024 and additional 90 validated new addresses since the Census date.
-This results in a density ratio of 2,085 persons per square kilometer, above national averages assessed by AreaSearch.
-Coolbellup's growth rate exceeded the national average (8.6%) since the 2021 census, making it a growth leader in the region.
-Overseas migration contributed approximately 57.5% of overall population gains during recent periods.
+As of November 2025, Coolbellup's population is estimated to be around 9,443 people.
+This figure reflects an increase of 940 individuals since the 2021 Census, which reported a population of 8,503 people.
+The growth was inferred from the ABS's estimated resident population of 9,409 in June 2024 and the addition of 97 validated new addresses post-Census.
+This results in a population density ratio of 2,089 persons per square kilometer, exceeding national averages assessed by AreaSearch.
+Coolbellup's growth rate of 11.1% since the 2021 Census surpassed the national average of 8.9%, indicating it as a region with significant population growth.
+Overseas migration was the primary driver for this growth, contributing approximately 57.5% of overall population gains in recent periods.

 Frequently Asked Questions - Population